michaelfyc/hdujwc/README.md

 On some Linux servers, default python version is 2.x.
 You have to specify `python3` to run `crawler.py`.
 If so,on the 20th line of `src/main/java/com/michael/hdujwc/schedule/Task`, rewrite 'python' to 'python3' before you run the project.

+**Update on December,2019:** Data retrieving from database always hits cache, and thus even my python script updates the data every so often, the display on the front end hardly changes unless I manually refresh the tables.
+The bug may not be fixed for a while.

 ### Run:

 Run the project either through IDE or by packaging the project into JAR or WAR.